-Don’t get me wrong, I have been blessed knowing countless women who have inspired me, lifted me up and have done so many right things for me, which in some way played a part in getting me to where I am today.
-I do not have any problem with them, nor with the silent observers as well, the ones I have many a problem with are those who just can’t keep their disparaging thoughts and opinions of others to themselves, especially about their own peers.
-Because for every 1 woman empowering the collective womanhood directly and indirectly, there would be 10 (possibly more?) who would drag us down into throes of misery, directly and indirectly.
+Don’t get me wrong, I have been blessed with the contacts of countless women who have inspired me, lifted me up and have done so many right things for me and for many other women.
+I do not have any problem with any of them, nor with the silent observer women we often encounter, the ones I have many a problem with are those who can’t keep their disparaging thoughts and opinions of others to themselves, especially about their own peers.
+Because for every 1 woman empowering the collective womanhood directly or indirectly, there would be 10 (possibly more?) who would drag us down into throes of misery, directly or indirectly.

-In this society, given the presence of overarching patriarchy in all corners of the world, we, en masse, are not easy on women.
-I am sure there would be enough number of women as men who are responsible for this unequal society.
+In this society, given the presence of overarching patriarchy across the world, we, en masse, are not easy on women.
+Sadly, there are enough women as men responsible for this inequality of our world.
 Agreed, it is still a man’s world out there, but if only we women are kind to each other, perhaps half the battle could be won.
-But that’s not how it works today no?
-Women compete against one another needlessly, spread hate and gossip about other women, and do everything possible to pull one another down, and then many get angry when sometimes they can’t pull some of us down to their levels, no matter how hard they try.
+But that’s not how it works today.
+Women compete against one another needlessly, spread hate and gossip about other women, and do everything possible to pull one another down, and then get angry when sometimes they can’t pull some of us down to their levels, no matter how hard they try.
 Many such women have rattled my core, whenever they have tried to make me feel inadequate across many levels, especially for holding on to certain beliefs and values.
 Interestingly, many of these women masquerade themselves as friends and well-wishers for we are often told that whatever they say and do are seemingly done out of “care and concern”.

 There was no dearth of unsolicited advice that came my way when I was in Chennai, the cherry on the cake of them came just after my engagement was broken, and when I was nursing a painful heartbreak.
 I was told by a “well-wisher” that I should just move on and get married to the next guy I find, because my clock is ticking, and I should have children soon.
 So, no matter what my mental state of mind is, I should quickly get married just to pro-create?
 I was told this when I was 25 years old.
 I hope I do not encounter that well-wisher today, for she would be traumatized by seeing me “still” be single and child-free.
 I am sure she would go like…